cocuzzo/cs244_pa3/README.md

 7. To reproduce the plots run:

 		sudo ./run_all.sh

-This should take 20 minutes to run with the default settings.
-For a faster run, run with 1 or 2 flavors (Line 48).
-To enable multicast (an additional 15-20 minutes), uncomment the line in the run_all.sh script (Line 46).

 6. Examine the generated HTML tables and PNG images for the results.
 They are located in the generated `latency-<timestamp>-<experiment>` subdirectories.

-Note: To enable multicast (an additional 15-20 minutes), uncomment the line in the run_all.sh script (Line 46).
+**Note**: This should take ~45 minutes to run with the default settings.
+As configured, `run_all.sh` only executes host join/leave scenarios.
+To examine other flavors (routes, both), uncomment line 50 in `run_all.sh`.
+To enable multicast experiments (an additional 45 minutes), uncomment the line 45 in `run_all.sh`.

 ###Additional Notes
 When troubleshooting, make sure to kill any rogue processes using the following commands: